algorand/go-algorand-doc/tools/goal/network.md

 To create a network, you first create a template file that defines the wallets and nodes comprising the network.
 The wallet stake is specified in percent, and the percents should total 100%.
 Online = 0 for wallets that will be marked as offline - they have no participation keys generated and cannot participate in consensus.
 They will be eligible for offline rewards / incentives.
 Online wallets are created with corresponding participation keys, good for the first 10 million blocks (for now).
 IsRelay indicates the node is intended to be a relay - there must be at least one relay included in any network.
-For now, all nodes will connect only to that relay -- support for including all nodes marked as relays is a future task.
+Non-relay nodes will connect to the nodes marked as relays.
+ParticipationOnly indicates the wallet only has access to participation keys - not rootkeys.
+The default behavior is for ParticipationOnly to be false.

 ```json
 {